nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

-**[EqualIsNot.java]** Write a method accepting a string, and returning true if the number of appearances of "is" anywhere in the string is equal to the number of appearances of "not" anywhere in the string (case sensitive) (See String.indexOf()).
+**[EqualIsNot.java]** Write a method accepting a string, and returning true if the number of appearances of "is" anywhere in the string is equal to the number of appearances of "not" anywhere in the string (case-sensitive) (See String.indexOf()).

 Examples: